jhauberg/dledger/MANUAL.md

 dledger report ~/.journal --no-forecast | tail -n 5
 ```

-*Note the use of `--no-forecast` to exclude any forecasted transactions.*
+*Note the use of `--no-projection` to exclude any forecasted transactions.*

 ### Archiving/condensing old journals